Huegoxaga/notes/embedded/README.md

     - In the manual every consecutive four bit position represent a value from `0` to `F` for the register
     - Some register are used to read data at its address location in loop
   - Detailed boundaries are stated on the reference manual.
-  - The relationship between the range and the assigned peripheral is called a memory map.
+  - The relationship between the range and the assigned peripheral is called a memory map
-  - The 64-bit processor architecture for microcontroller commonly refers as `ARM64` or `aarch64`
-    - Generally `ARM64` and `aarch64` refer to the same thing, different vendor uses different term
-  - Processor for microcontroller is more compat and has lower power consumption compare to microprocessor chipset like `x64`
 - Types of memory
   - Non-volatile - persist after reboot
   - It is the program memory or code memory, stores the logic(instruction) of the program